lenjb/lenjb.github.io/_pages/about.md

     <div class="column">
       <p>I am a PhD Candidate in Agricultural and Resource Economics at UC Berkeley.</p>

-  <p>My research currently focuses on:
+  My research currently focuses on:
   - urban development and how it interacts with urban labor markets in Sub-Saharan Africa's growing cities
-  - the interaction of specific gender dynamics (IPV, polygyny) and how these explain/restrain women's economic behavior in West Africa</p>
+  - the interaction of specific gender dynamics (IPV, polygyny) and how these explain/restrain women's economic behavior in West Africa

   <p>In this research, I combine causal inference tools with machine learning and remote sensing to explore topics that were previously little explored due to data availability challenges.
 In my time at Berkeley, I also served as a Data Science & AI Fellow to the UC Berkeley's D-Lab (2023-2024).</p>